weilaaa/grief-porter/README.md

 ```

 - move single image to another place without creating manifest
-> you can remark what ever you want in config json file
+> you can remark whatever you want in config json file, but it effects nothing
 ```json
 [
   {